sinch/docs/docs/conversation/conversation-getting-started/conversation-receive-a-message.md

 ## Start a Conversation

-Now that your webhook is setup with the Conversation App and ngrok along with your node app are running and listening to port 3000- it's time to test the webhook.
+Now that your webhook is setup with the Conversation App and ngrok, and your node app is running and listening to port 3000, it's time to test the webhook.

-For this demo, we will be using Facebook Messenger channel as our example.
+For this demo, we will be using the Facebook Messenger channel as our example.
 Open up Facebook Messenger and send a message to your test account.
-If you do not have an account, please look into [Send a message with Facebook Messenger](doc:conversation-send-a-message-with-fb-messenger) before proceeding.
+If you do not have an account, please visit [Send a message with Facebook Messenger](doc:conversation-send-a-message-with-fb-messenger) before proceeding.

 ![SendingMessage](../conversation-channel-support/images/channel-support/messenger/fb_message_firstmsg.png)

-if you did everything correctly, you will receive a `status 200 OK` on ngrok and the text message on your console log.
+If you did everything correctly, you will receive a `status 200 OK` on ngrok and the text message on your console log.

 ![Logged](../conversation-channel-support/images/channel-support/messenger/fb_message_log.jpg)